TheJessieKirk/jam_sid_meiers_pirates/README.md

 The Archaic Spanish rendering of *Puerto Bello* is *Portobelo*<sup>[[English Wikipedia](https://en.wikipedia.org/wiki/Portobelo,_Col%C3%B3n)]</sup>.

 * Changed **Puerto Principe** to **Santa Maria del Puerto Principe**.<br>
-The full name of *Puerto Principe* was *Santa María del Puerto del Príncipe*, which was the settlement's name since it was founded in 1514 until it was renamed *Camagüey* after Cuban independence in 1898<sup>[English Wikipedia](https://en.wikipedia.org/wiki/Camag%C3%BCey)]</sup>.
+The full name of *Puerto Principe* was *Santa María del Puerto del Príncipe*, which was the settlement's name from when it was founded in 1514 until it was renamed *Camagüey* after Cuban independence in 1898<sup>[English Wikipedia](https://en.wikipedia.org/wiki/Camag%C3%BCey)]</sup>.